mbukantz/mbukantz.github.io/source/_posts/2015-10-10-unary-operators-in-ruby.markdown

 <center><img src="../images/binary_screenshot.png"></center>

-Now, let's get to the meet of this discussion: unary operators.
+Now, let's get to the meat of this discussion: unary operators.
 A unary operator is an operator which only takes a single argument in the form of a receiver.
 I will first discuss the four unary operators that come up most frequently, and I will also touch on unary operator reassignment.

 <b>Opposite Operator (!)</b>